AllenYLJiang/Capacity-Optimization/README.md

 https://drive.google.com/file/d/1UQRvmh9Kr79SpdzgVQdU1HzPXylmkvpA/view?usp=sharing

+In step 3, we need to ensure all identities are with similar scale.
+If the scales of people in some images are large while those in other images are small, the capacity of the model is not enough.
+The strategy to ensure the consistency of scale is demonstrated in Fig. 3. img width="97" height="208" src="https://github.com/AllenYLJiang/Capacity-Optimization/blob/master/imgs/Fig6.png"/> Fig. 3.
+For small-scale identities, we firstly use the detection model which is more robust to scale variances to detect the identities and then enlarge the interested area.

 We've found that PSPNet-101 [1] can outperform our un-compressed SM and if it is trained on the datasets above and the predictions from the pre-trained PSPNet-101 are used to train our simplified SM, the simplified SM can achieve an accuracy of 76.03% which is higher than as claimed in the paper.
 As a result, we've trained PSPNet-101 on our pre-processed images (pre-processed by LM shown above) and get the following models: